daniele-salvagni/escape-from-the-aliens/README.md

 ### View ###

 The view is separated in two parts, a remote view on the game manager and a local view on the gameplayer to interact with the game manager.
+Communication between them can happen with both RMI or Socket based on the choice of each different client.

 ![View UML Diagram](http://i.imgur.com/1WTvy3q.png)